aliciahlavac/SQLAlchemy_Challenge/README.md

 To begin, I established a connection to the SQLite database file using the SQLAlchemy library's create_engine() function.
 Using automap_base(), I reflected the tables in the database (station and measurement) into Python classes, enabling easy access to the data.

-For the precipitation analysis, I first determined the most recent date in the dataset.
+For the precipitation analysis in [climate.ipynb](https://github.com/aliciahlavac/SQLAlchemy_Challenge/blob/main/climate.ipynb), I first determined the most recent date in the dataset.
 Using this date, I queried the previous 12 months of precipitation data.
 The retrieved data was loaded into a Pandas DataFrame, where I specified the column names and sorted the values by date.
 Visualizing the results, I plotted the precipitation data using the DataFrame's plot method.
 Additionally, I used Pandas to calculate and print the summary statistics for the precipitation data.

 ![Precipitation](https://github.com/aliciahlavac/SQLAlchemy_Challenge/assets/127240852/19015184-5529-4430-824e-34aed36aaa48)